computationalgeography/campo/documentation/index.rst

 ..
 This framework builds upon the LUE scientific database, PCRaster and
 .. the PCRaster modelling framework.

-You can find more infomation about this project on the `Campo <https://campo.computationalgeography.org/>`_ project website.
+You can find more information about this project on the `Campo <https://campo.computationalgeography.org/>`_ project website.

 .. note::